jaisonsantos/state-tax-wizard-44/docs/ui-guide.md

 - The **Dashboard** now renders KPI cards from `/v1/analytics/overview`.
 Each card surfaces live counts, trend indicators, and jurisdiction badges when scoped (for example, CO fee totals).
 Loading skeletons appear while the API request is in flight so operators never see stale placeholder data.
 - Clicking **Refresh analytics snapshot** reissues the overview query to capture the latest counters without reloading the page.
 Use this after generating reports to see the applied/absorbed mix update.
 - The **Recent Fee Decisions** feed hydrates directly from audit logs using cursor-based pagination.
 The **Load more activity** button requests additional pages without re-fetching the first set, and disables itself while the API call is in progress to prevent duplicate clicks.
 - A Prometheus snapshot card shows the aggregated counters returned by the backend dependency injection.
-Link buttons reference `docs/observability.md` and `docs/api/analytics.md` so operators know where the contract and metrics live.
+The **Review observability catalog** button opens `/api/files/docs/observability.md`, which is served by the backend so the Markdown renders in both local and production environments.
+Link buttons also reference `docs/api/analytics.md` so operators know where the contract and metrics live.

 ## Reports
 - The **Reports** page disables download buttons until a store is selected and shows inline helper text describing CSV vs JSON behavior.